JaneJeon/blink/README.md

 NOTE: that you actually _do not_ have to run the cleanup every time you `npm start`; you can shut down the `npm start` server/frontend combo and re-boot it as many times as you'd like without needing to `make up` every time - the migrations and the build process will run fine even with existing data(!)

+### Starting Blink

+Run `make run` to boot up backend express server and frontend react "live-loader".
+You can access the app at https://localhost/app!
+Both the frontend and the backend will live-reload as you make changes.

+Behind the scenes, the frontend (a create-react-app app) is running at http://localhost:4000/app and is being reverse proxied from https://localhost/app, and everything else in https://localhost gets proxied to the backend at http://localhost:3000.
+Yes, there are two processes running in the container pretending to be one "site", but this kind of routing (thanks Traefik!) allows us to not have horrible routing issues (stemming from the fact that even though they're both http://localhost, the different port means they're effectively _two different sites_ and leads to a whole host of routing, CORS, and other integration issues), _and_ allows testing of features that are only available for HTTPS in order to simulate real-world usage as much as possible.

 ### Troubleshooting

 If you can't reach any service or if you suspect the routing is messed up, first check https://traefik.localhost to make sure that everything is configured correctly.